 One final tip for language educators considering switching to a blended approach is to ensure that your language learners have all the skills they need before changing over.
 Helping them to develop self-regulation and time management skills is essential, otherwise students simply drop off en route to dropping out.
 Incentives to reward students who come to class fully prepared and ready to go might also be something for educators to consider.

-How do Sanako products help educators deliver blended learning?
+How do Sanako products help educators deliver blended language learning?

 Sanako produces a range of language teaching tools that are tailored to helping educators to deploy a blended learning approach.
 For example our browser-based language teaching solution, Sanako Connect, enables educators to: